 *See Matt.
 18.1-6: humility, (3) “…except ye be converted, and become as little children.”

 Having blown life into thee, God expects each person to develop his life.
-Soul development begins with discernment.
-Discernment is an essential factor concerning the Way.
+Soul development begins with discernment, just as the story of Adam and Eve depicts.
 For, once a person discerns, choices naturally follow, and these choices direct individual experiences.
-Experiences, in turn, develop character and individuality within the soul.
+Experiences, in turn, develop character and individuality within the soul, whether through great trial or great success, or both.
 Choice imbued with discernment denotes soul awakening.
 Lack of discernment denotes mortal sleep and leads to most of the problems we face in life.

 The spiritual life within the garden is typified by communion with God, which represents wholeness.